 Best Things To Do in Glasgow

-Although Glasgow tends to be overshadowed by eastern city Edinburgh, professional travelers say Scotland's largest city is not to be overlooked.
+Although Glasgow tends to be overshadowed by Edinburgh, travelers say Scotland's largest city is not to be overlooked.
 With an out-of-this-world shopping scene that features everything from couture items to thrift-shop steals (and all that lies in between), as well as a hot live-music scene, Glasgow offers an abundance attractions to more than fill a vacation.
-Recent travelers especially recommend touring the City Chambers, Museum of Transport and shopping in the Barras Market.
+Recent travelers especially recommend touring the City Chambers, the Riverside Museum and shopping in the Barras Market.

 Updated January 29, 2016

 - #1View all Photos#1 in GlasgowMuseums, FreeTYPE2 hours to Half DayTIME TO SPENDMuseums, FreeTYPE2 hours to Half DayTIME TO SPENDRead More

 Travelers express astonishment at this museum's near pitch-perfection.
 The Burrell Collection's glass walls not only encase a variety of objects and artworks, but they also usher in the surrounding woodlands.
 In the collection, donated by the late millionaire Sir William Burrell, you'll find everything from Chinese ceramics to Rodin sculptures to more than 20 Degas paintings.
 After you've had your fill of the museum, you can wander around the surrounding Pollok Country Park.